VasquezVicente/ForestLandscapes/README.md

         -shapely 2.0.1 py39hd7f5953_0

 ### crown_segmentation.py
     The script crown_segmentation.py contains the complete workflow for segmentation of tree crowns and QAQC for the improved crown maps in the data publication [Vasquez et al. 2023](https://doi.org/10.25573/data.24784053).
 The script contains 3 functions used for the crown segmentation workflow, first we tile_ortho() is used tile the orthomosaic by given inputs of tile size and buffer.
 Then we perform instance segmentation using the model sam_vit_h_4b8939.pth avaliable in the github repository https://github.com/facebookresearch/segment-anything(Krillov, 2023).
 The function crown_segment() takes as input a folder with tiles in Geotiff format, a shapefile with columns of GlobalID and tag for each polygon and tree respectively, and output file path.
 Furthemore, the function crown_avoid() removes all polygon overlaps by substracting the overlap from the polygon with the largest area.

     Modules used:
             -rasterio 1.2.10 py39h17c1fa0_0
             -numpy 1.25.1 pypi_0
             -geopandas 0.13.0 pypi_0
             -pandas 2.0.1 pypi_0
             -segement-anything 1.0 pypi_0
             -shapely 2.0.1 py39hd7f5953_0
             -opencv 4.6.0 py39hf11a4ad_3
             -pytorch 2.0.0 py3.9_cuda11.7_cudnn8_0

-Disclaimer: I do not own, distribute, modify ,neither profit from the use of the Models developed by (Ball,2023), (Krillov, 2023), and (Scheffler, 2017).
-All credit for the development of the algorithms here used should go to the reference authors.
-I take credit for the development of a workflow to implement their algorithms with the purpose of tracking tree crowns in the Tropical forest of Panama.

-References
+##References
 Kirillov, A., Mintun, E., Ravi, N., Mao, H., Rolland, C., Gustafson, L., Xiao, T., Whitehead, S., Berg, A. C., Lo, W.-Y., Dollár, P., & Girshick, R. (2023).
 Segment Anything. arXiv preprint arXiv:2304.02643.
 Scheffler D, Hollstein A, Diedrich H, Segl K, Hostert P. AROSICS: An Automated and Robust Open-Source Image Co-Registration Software for Multi-Sensor Satellite Data.
 Remote Sensing.
 2017; 9(7):676.]
 Ball, J.G.C., Hickman, S.H.M., Jackson, T.D., Koay, X.J., Hirst, J., Jay, W., Archer, M., Aubry-Kientz, M., Vincent, G. and Coomes, D.A.
 (2023), Accurate delineation of individual tree crowns in tropical forests from aerial RGB imagery using Mask R-CNN.
 Remote Sens Ecol Conserv.
 9(5):641-655. https://doi.org/10.1002/rse2.332

+Disclaimer: I do not own, distribute, modify ,neither profit from the use of the Models developed by (Ball,2023), (Krillov, 2023), and (Scheffler, 2017).
+All credit for the development of the algorithms here used should go to the reference authors.
+I take credit for the development of a workflow to implement their algorithms with the purpose of tracking tree crowns in the Tropical forest of Panama.